OfficeDev/office-store-docs/docs/checklist.md

 You'll also need to provide:
 - Correct icons that are the right sizes.
 - Any screenshots and video demos.
-Here [are tips](https://docs.microsoft.com/office/dev/store/craft-effective-appsource-store-images) for how to do that effectively [LINK].
+Here [are tips](https://docs.microsoft.com/office/dev/store/craft-effective-appsource-store-images) for how to do that effectively.
 One screen shot is required.